awong30/hello-world/README.md

 # hello-world
-This is my first step to GitHub!
+This is my first step for GitHub!